the-cev7/temporal/README.md

 - start `orderWorkflow` will send workflow definition to `temporal server` with `workflowId` is `wf-order-id-001` on taskQueue=`ORDER_TASK_QUEUE`

 - Run worker order
-In svcb repo, you can see worker running in `transferWorkerProviders`
+In order repo, you can see worker running in `transferWorkerProviders`
 ```typescript
 // app.providers.ts
 export const transferWorkerProviders = [